R3verseG0d/Project06OSP/README.md

+Disclaimer: I don't own this nor am I trying to claim ownership.
+You have the right to know what your code does!
+I declare the open source revolution.

 All the source code is here and the rest is in Mega.
 I will also publish the copy of Project 06 that I ripped from in another Mega folder.
 Would have published here but it's larger than 2 gb.

 Unfortunately Github doesn't like when I try to commit large files.
 The Total size of the source comes out to around 14.8 GB.